-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 24, 2021, to Attn: Secretary, 210 East Grand Avenue, South San Francisco, California 94080.
-If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so between February 10, 2022 and March 12, 2022.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 28, 2022, to Attn: Secretary, 210 East Grand Avenue, South San Francisco, California 94080.
+If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so between February 15, 2023 and March 17, 2023.
 You are also advised to review the Company's Bylaws, which contain additional requirements relating to advance notice of stockholder proposals and director nominations.
+In addition to satisfying the foregoing requirements under the Company's Bylaws, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than our Board's nominees must provide notice that sets forth any additional information required by Rule 14a-19 promulgated under the Securities Exchange Act of 1934, as amended, no later than April 16, 2023.